StateArchivesOfNorthCarolina/tomes-packager/docs/documentation.md

 It is written in Python.

-Its purpose is to create a TOMES archival information package (AIP).
+Its purpose is to create a TOMES Archival Information Package (TOMES AIP).

 # AIP Structure
-TOMES Packager creates AIP packages with the following structure:
+A TOMES AIP consists of the following structure:

     [account_id]/
     |  eaxs/